yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/loader-1.md

 )
 ```

-This will make the loader persist until you call either of the following functions (this only applies to payment flow):
+This makes the loader persist until you call either of the following functions (this only applies to payment flow):

 ```swift
 Yuno.hideLoader()